303dog/movie-reviews/QUESTIONS.md

   * initiate Git repository and committing
   * run rucobop to get rid of any errors before starting
   * remember to perform rake:migrate regularly to make sure a database is still available after deleting the default sqllite
+  * stubbing out the rest of the main classes (in this case, after user, reviews, and movies)
+  * taking out unnecessary methods based on the notes made earlier
+  * running rucocop on all
+  * getting rid of the development database